sorgerlab/indra/README.md

     $ cd indra
     $ python setup.py install

+Releases of INDRA are also available via [pip](https://pip.pypa.io/en/latest/installing/), you can install the latest release as

+    $ pip install indra

 INDRA depends on a few standard Python packages (e.g. rdflib, requests) and also PySB (for more information on PySB, see https://github.com/pysb/pysb).
 These packages are installed by setup.py.

-INDRA also uses a package called [pyjnius](https://github.com/kivy/pyjnius) to allow using Java classes from Python.
+For using BioPAX, an additional package called [pyjnius](https://github.com/kivy/pyjnius) is needed to allow using Java classes from Python.
 This is used only in the BioPAX API and the rest of INDRA will work without pyjnius.
 Pyjnius requires cython and needs JRE and JDK 1.8 to be installed.
 On Mac, install both [Java for OS X](http://support.apple.com/kb/DL1572)